 Use Action words such as managed, delivered, supplied, achieved, organised, increased to describe your achievements and where possible quantify.
 For example “managed the £3M budget for all hardware and software supplies”.

 Rather than just describing the role, demonstrate the value you brought to the role.
+Describe what you’ve achieved rather than what you’re done.

+Your CV needs to be presentable.
 You can choose to write a chronological or functional CV.
 Do a search on “CV template”, you will find plenty of options if you are stuck on this.

 The key is that it needs to be professional, clean, uncluttered, easy on the eye, with white space, wide margins and on one side of the paper only.